SolomonSklash/chomp-scan/README.md

 TLDR: `root@kali:~/chomp-scan# ./installer.sh [/some/optional/install/path]`

 ### Usage
+For complete usage information, see the [Usage](https://github.com/SolomonSklash/chomp-scan/wiki/Usage) page of the wiki.

 Chomp Scan always runs subdomain enumeration, thus a domain is required via the `-u` flag.
 The domain should not contain a scheme, e.g. http:// or https://.
 By default, HTTPS is always used.
 This can be changed to HTTP by passing the `-H` flag.
 A wordlist is optional, and if one is not provided the built-in short list (20k words) is used.

 Other scan phases are optional.
 Content discovery can take an optional wordlist, otherwise it defaults to the built-in short (22k words) list.